Aarhus University Seal

 Author guidelines

-Aarcon Report is an open-access, non-commercial publication series.
-Throughout the year, we accept submissions on a rolling basis, which will be published on the Aarcon website as e-publications ahead of print.
-Articles will then be assigned an issue number and be published twice a year (December and June) in co-alignment with the Aarcon conferences.
+The Aarcon Report is an open-access, non-commercial publication series.
+We accept submissions on a rolling basis throughout the year, and publish them as e-publications on the Aarcon website ahead of print.
+Articles are then assigned an issue number.
+The report will be published twice a year (December and June) in co-alignment with Aarcon conferences.

 The editorial board does its work on a voluntary basis to provide a platform for authors to share their work with peers.
 We therefore highly appreciate authors making their contributions as complete and accurate as possible before submission.